kyma-project/kyma-environment-broker/docs/03-02-runtime-components.md

 ![runtime-components-architecture](./assets/runtime-components.svg)

-1. During KEB initialization, the broker reads two files that contain lists of components to be installed in a Runtime:
+1. During KEB initialization, the broker reads two files that contain lists of components to be installed in an SKR     :

    * `kyma-installer-cluster.yaml` file with the given Kyma version
    * `managed-offering-components.yaml` file with additional managed components that are added at the end of the base components list